 You won't be able to properly plan for your future and truly live in the moment if you don't let go of some of your life's history.

-1. Create an environment to tell the story of your negative emotion in order to satisfy your need to be listened to and understood.
+1. Create a conducive environment to tell the story of your negative emotion.

 Not feeling like other people really know you can cause you to feel hopeless and even estranged from the rest of humanity.
 Without being able to have the experience that other people understand you or can relate in some way, you are left feeling empty and discouraged.